FlorisSchippers/afta-RESTful-backend/README.md

-# afta-Angular2-frontend
+# afta-RESTful-Backend
-Angular 2 frontend for the afta project
+RESTful backend for the afta project

+Contains all files besides the node_modules which can locally be installed with 'npm install' and run with 'gulp'